core-methods-in-edm/assignment6/README.md

 * You will be working in groups on a quantified student project
 * Download the *Sensor Kinetics Pro* app to your [iOS](https://itunes.apple.com/us/app/sensor-kinetics-pro/id623633248?mt=8) or [Android](https://play.google.com/store/apps/details?id=com.innoventions.sensorkineticspro&hl=en) device (or similar gyroscope measuring app)
 * Split into subgroups with each subgroup investigating one measures available in the app
-* Each subgroup shopuld report back at the end of the
+* Each subgroup shopuld report back aafter 20min with what they have learned

 ### Task II
 * In consultation with your group select a physical activity that: a) can be measured using the app, b) has a concrrete, sontinuous, countable outcome and c) some members of the group are experts and some are novices at - If you are looking for inspiration you can find previous student projects below.
-* Collect measurements for all members of the group performing the task using the app.
+* Collect measurements for all members of the group performing the task using the app
+* Create a Github repo where you can store and share your data
 * Using K-means, can you identify the novices from the experts using only the app data?
 * Visualize your results using ggplot2